Top Job Interview Questions for Insurance Salespeople

 Knowing your industry will make you a much better salesperson than if you're clueless about the insurance field.
-With this in mind, expect your interviewer to ask you questions such as, “Which drivers will influence the market in the next 18 months?”
+With this in mind, expect your interviewer to ask you questions such as:

 The interviewer might also expect you to know information specifically about the company in question.
-For example, “What do you think is a typical day in the life of an insurance salesman at the company?”
+For example:

 And if you're a good communicator, you're likely to enjoy cold calling, so be prepared to discuss that.
 Your prospective employer might also want you to share an effective method you have used to sell insurance.